Lake Powell Half Marathon

 The Lake Powell Course features some really spectacular views of the lake.
 Starting at the John C. Page Park in Page, AZ and ending at Stateline Boat Ramp, this is one of the fastest courses in our race series.
 It is also the first race to feature a trail as part of the course.

-The first 3 miles are on pavement which circles a portion of the town before getting onto the Page Rim Trail.
+The first 3 miles are on pavement which circles a portion of the town before getting onto the Page Rim Trail (approx. mile 3.75).
 This short trail section allows for stunning views of rock formations and glimpses of Lake Powell!
 There are areas on the trail portion with loose sand and some ups and downs on slick rock.
 Please be cautious.
-Runners will return to pavement before heading downhill toward the bridge that crosses over Glen Canyon Dam.
+At about 5.75 miles in, runners will return to pavement before heading downhill toward the bridge that crosses over Glen Canyon Dam.
 The course then heads north into the Glen Canyon National Recreation Area to finish at the Stateline Boat Ramp within the park's boundaries.

-*Note: Due to the rough slick rock portions of this course, strollers are not allowed.
+*Note: Due to the deep sand as well as rough slick rock sections of this course, strollers are not allowed.

 All runners will have 4 hours to finish the race.
 That is an 18 minute mile - plenty of time for walkers!
 If at anytime we deem it unsafe and need to pull a runner off the course we would hope for understanding and immediate cooperation.
 Failure to comply will result in being banned from future events.